ErickSPS/my-static-website/README.md

 # Mangoo Snack Website

-Welcome to the repository for **Mangoo**, the static website prototype for my healthy snack business.
+Welcome to the repository for **Mangoo**, the static website prototype for our healthy snack business.
 This website is designed to showcase our products and communicate our brand identity.

 ## Purpose
 The current purpose of this repository is to test and experiment with creating a static website for our business.
 This includes: